 Diversity Leadership Certificate Program Requirements

-Participate in five interactive workshops (8+ hours)
+- Participate in four interactive workshops

 - Diversity Lecture Series events

 - Martin Luther King, Jr. Celebration events